tai1nguyen/dnd-greetings-from-gadgetzan/goblin-king-rises/act-2/1-finding-the-exile.md

 The beams of the tavern are falling apart and occasionally debris will fall to the ground.
 As characters move around they must succeed a DC 12 Dexterity (Acrobatics) check or take 1d6 bludgeoning damage.

->Behind the counter is a hidden safe, characters discover it if they succeed a DC 12 Wisdom (Investigation) check.
+Behind the counter is a hidden safe, characters discover it if they succeed a DC 12 Wisdom (Investigation) check.
 The safe can be forced open by succeeding a DC 14 Strength (Athletics) check or picked open with successful DC 14 Dexterity check.

->
->The chest contains 50 gold pieces, 25 silver pieces, rope, and a dagger.
+The chest contains 50 gp, 25 sp, rope, and a dagger.

 ### 4. Inn
 Approaching the inn the characters can hear yelling coming from the inside.
 Before the characters can react a shambling mound bursts forth from the inn, engulfed in flames.
 The creature lashes out at the nearest character.